4EyesMarcus/DevBot/README.md

 /set_logging_channel - Set the channel where all ticket logs will go

 /ban_link - Bans a link from the discord and erases the link from the message

+/set_changelog_channel - Sets the channel for the bot to send updates for it in